Common Hair Mishaps That Need Hair Analysis: Part 2

 One of the best pastimes of summer is taking a dip in a big blue pool.
 Swimming keeps you active, in shape, and is just a fun activity for anyone to participate in, except that is, your hair.
 Hair and chlorine are not friends and there are few reasons why.
 First, you must understand that chlorine is added to the water to protect you from bacteria and organisms within the water.
 Chlorine is present to kill germs that are harmful to your body but is killing your hair in the process.

 Chlorine creates a chemical reaction whenever it comes in contact with something organic.
-Believe it or not, no matter how much you’ve processed your hair, it is still organic and the chlorine begins to the damage your hair.
+Believe it or not, no matter how much you’ve processed your hair, it is still organic and the chlorine begins to damage your hair.
 This is where the cuticle for your hair comes in handy.
 It is there for protection, however, chlorine has a sneaky way of drying out your hair by draining the sebum out of it, which causes the cuticle to break.
 This can make your hair appear in rough shape and cause it to become dry and damaged.
-You can potentially prevent this damage by using a leave in conditioner, rinsing your hair with tap water before taking a dip, or using a swim cap.
+You can potentially prevent this damage by using a leave-in conditioner, rinsing your hair with tap water before taking a dip, or using a swim cap.
 You can enjoy the pool and hot tubs, just use protection.

-As you can see, there is a lot that can go on with your hair, and with hair analysis, you will never have to guess on how to take care of it.
+As you can see, there is a lot that can go on with your hair, and with hair analysis, you will never have to guess how to take care of it.
 Learn more about our amazing skin and hair analyzers and always check back our blog for fun facts about skin and hair care!